 Bruce uses his extensive real estate background to successfully represent RWG’s clients in some of the most complicated transactions faced in the public sector, such as public-private partnerships, lease to purchase options, development ground leases, disposition and development agreements and complex financing arrangements.
 He takes a multi-disciplinary approach by engaging RWG specialists in related fields (such as public works, land use and environmental regulation) to work as a team to advance projects.

-Bruce has represented cities, housing authorities and former redevelopment agencies in connection with sales and ground leases of land and secured loans for affordable housing developments (including tax credit projects), mixed use developments that include affordable housing, density bonus-related low/mod housing, and federally funded (HOME/CDBG) affordable housing.
+Bruce has represented cities and housing authorities in connection with sales and ground leases of land and secured loans for affordable housing developments (including tax credit projects), mixed use developments that include affordable housing, density bonus-related low/mod housing, and federally funded (HOME/CDBG) affordable housing.

 Work for Clients